-- Hiking - Explore a network of intertwined hiking trails that wind through high altitude forests and awe inspiring canyon vistas.
-Check out The Mossy Cave Trail for a simple day hike, or gear up for a backpacking excursion on the Under The Rim Trail.
+Explore a network of intertwined hiking trails that wind through high altitude forests and awe-inspiring canyon vistas.
+Check out The Rim Trail for an easy family hike, or gear up for a backpacking excursion on the Under The Rim Trail.

 Look to Bryce Canyon City, Tropic, Cannonville, and Henrieville for a variety of hotels and lodging accommodations.
 Check out the Bryce Canyon Lodge, a National Historic Landmark offering cabin rentals just outside the park.

 Bryce Canyon National Park has two established campgrounds (North Campground and Sunset Campground) offering nearly 200 total campsites for tents, trailers, and RVs.
 Some backcountry camp areas are available as well (permits required).
 For travelers looking to camp outside the park, the gorgeous Kodachrome Basin State Park offers 52 additional sites less than 30 minutes away.

 Travelers will experience the best of Southern Utah’s mountain and desert climates at Bryce Canyon.
 Summer visitation peaks during July’s “monsoon” season where travelers will encounter generally dry, warm weather around 80°F interspersed with dramatic afternoon lightning storms.
 Night dips into the 30–40°F’s.
 November–March are the coldest, with temperatures peaking in the 30–40°F’s and freezing at night.
 Because of its higher elevation, Bryce is cooler than the other national parks and carries snow longer into spring.